cap-js-community/business-metrics/README.md

     }
 ```

-- **Events**: Specify the events (e.g., READ, DELETE) for which the counter metrics should be triggered.
+- **Events**: Specify the events for which the counter metrics should be triggered.
 [See full list of available events in the CAP docs](https://cap.cloud.sap/docs/node.js/events#cds-event)
 - **Attributes**: Define attributes (e.g. tenant) to include in the metrics.
 The library supports the capture of tenant information only.

 ##### Example `counter metrics` outputs: